-The Local Education Agency (LEA) is responsible for purchasing and distributing all textbooks and learning materials; available online at: www.bkstr.com/dinecollegestore/home
+The Local Education Agency (LEA) is responsible for purchasing and distributing all textbooks and learning materials.
+In Arizona, if LEA is not able to purchase textbooks and learning materials, the State of Arizona may cover expenses.

 International Students

 International Students must submit the following documents to the Office of Admissions before being issued an Form I-20.
 All documents must be translated into English.